 Upon returning to Mankato in 1990, Randy has since worked as an athletic trainer with Mankato East, St. Clair, Maple River, LeCenter, Cleveland, Janesville-Waldorf-Pemberton, New Ulm, and Waterville-Elysian-Morristown High Schools, prior to working with Mankato West.

 Randy has also served as a preceptor for the Athletic Training Education Program at Minnesota State University Mankato, having worked with over 50 students during their clinical rotations.
 He is a member of the National Athletic Trainers' Association (NATA), Great Lakes Athletic Trainers' Association (GLATA) and Minnesota Athletic Trainers' Association (MATA).
-He currently serves on the Secondary School Athletic Trainers' Committee and the Public Relations Committee as a website team member for the MATA.
+He currently serves on the Secondary School Athletic Trainers' Committee.

 Randy and his wife Rachel have two adult children, Kyle and Allison, both of whom are graduates of Mankato West High School.